GameWithPixels/DiceFirmware/README.md

 ## Memory Optimizations

-One of the targets of the Firmware makefile is aimed to help track code size and ram utilization.
-For this we take advantage of [Govind Mukudan's MapViewer tool](https://github.com/govind-mukundan/MapViewer) which parses gcc's output files (.map and .elf) to compute function and variable sizes.
+One of the targets of the Firmware *Makefile* is aimed to help track code size and ram utilization.
+For this we take advantage of [Govind Mukudan's MapViewer tool](https://github.com/govind-mukundan/MapViewer) which parses GCC's output files (.map and .elf) to compute function and variable sizes.

 ### Setting up MapViewer
-- Download Mapviewer from their [Releases](https://github.com/govind-mukundan/MapViewer/releases) page.
+- Download *Mapviewer* from their [Releases](https://github.com/govind-mukundan/MapViewer/releases) page.
-- Open Mapviewer and click on the Settings button.
+- Open *Mapviewer* and click on the Settings button.
 - Set the paths to NM and ReadElf according to your current SDK setup (see image below)
 ![image](https://user-images.githubusercontent.com/8626854/179559718-a0000a2b-2f0c-4f3a-b765-52c790245e8a.png)